St Mark's Community Hub for the people of Oscott and Kingstanding

 Young at Heart

 Our Community Choir meets on a Wednesday between 4.30 and 6.00pm.
 No experience required and we sing anything from Bach to the Beatles.
-The choir will start meeting again on 6th April Cost £2.00.
+Restarting soon.
+Cost £2.00..

 Gentle seated exercise